ImperialCardioGenetics/G2P-Cardiac-Panel/Cardiac_G2P_Curations.md

   <tr>
    <td style="text-align:left;"> <br>

-**Expert panel review pending.** _FXN_-related Friedreich ataxia is inherited as an autosomal recessive condition.
-Heterozygous carriers of _FXN_ expansions or other pathogenic variants have not been reported to develop symptoms.
+**Expert panel review pending.** _CRYAB_-related alpha-crystallinopathy is typically inherited as an autosomal dominant condition with age-related penetrance.

- Homozygous expansion of the GAA triplet repeat in exon 1 of _FXN_ is responsible for the majority of cases (95-98%).
-There is an inverse correlation between the size of the expansion and age of onset (particularly the size of the shorter allele).
-Anticipation is not observed as the disorder follows autosomal recessive inheritance.
+ The mechanism is likely **altered gene sequence** of _CRYAB_ due to either (1) missense variants or (2) truncating variants in the 3' region which are predicted to escape NMD.
+A dominant-negative mechanism has been suggested.

- The remaining cases are due to compound heterozygosity for a GAA expansion and a sequence variant (truncating, splice-site, or missense) or structural variant (single-/multi-exon or whole-gene deletion).
-There is evidence that compound heterozygosity is associated with earlier onset of symptoms than homozygosity for the GAA triplet repeat expansion, but cardiomyopathy is more common in patients with a homozygous GAA triplet repeat expansion.
+ Variants in _CRYAB_ have been variably associated with dilated, hypertrophic, and restrictive cardiomyopathy, as well as cases with other systemic features of crystallinopathy (cataract, skeletal myopathy) without cardiac involvement.

- The mechanism is likely loss of function of _FXN_ due to transcriptional silencing (in the case of the GAA triplet repeat), absent/decreased gene product (truncating variants, structural variants), or missense variants causing loss of function. </td>
+ Evidence for dosage sensitivity is limited.
+Homozygous truncating variants predicted to cause NMD have been associated with autosomal recessive congenital/early-onset cataracts and myopathy with respiratory involvement in early childhood, and the heterozygous parents of probands are reported as being healthy. </td>
   </tr>
 </tbody>
 </table>
 <br>
-<p style="page-break-before: always;">&nbsp;</p><table class="table table-striped table-condensed" style="font-size: 12px; font-family: sans-serif; margin-left: auto; margin-right: auto;">
+<p style="page-break-before: always;">&nbsp;</p><h5>FXN</h5><table class="table table-striped table-condensed" style="font-size: 12px; font-family: sans-serif; margin-left: auto; margin-right: auto;">
  <thead>
   <tr>
    <th style="text-align:left;font-weight: bold;font-size: 14px;"> Gene </th>